-Freight rail service is found in the metropolitan area with railroads operated by Union Pacific Railroad and BNSF Railway.
-The Union Pacific Railroad crosses the subject neighborhood from the southeast.
+Freight rail service is found in the metropolitan area with railroads operated by Union Pacific Railroad (UP) and Burlington Northern Santa Fe Railroad (BNSF).
+The Burlington Northern Santa Fe Railroad crosses the northeast portion of the subject neighborhood parallel to Grand Avenue.
+There are also plans for the BNSF Railway Western Hub, a 3,500-acre facility to be located northwest of the subject neighborhood.

 Commuter rail and intercity rail passenger service is not currently available in the metropolitan area, although a light rail system for the metropolitan region has been started.
-The first phases of the light rail system extend from north central Phoenix, through the downtown Central Business District of Phoenix and then turns east to serve Phoenix Sky Harbor International Airport, downtown Tempe, Arizona State University and downtown Mesa.
-There are no plans for the light rail system to serve the subject neighborhood.
+The first phases of the light rail system extend from north central Phoenix, through the downtown central business district of Phoenix and then turns east to serve Phoenix Sky Harbor International Airport, downtown Tempe, Arizona State University and downtown Mesa.
+Additional extensions of the light rail line are currently being planned but none are currently being considered for the subject neighborhood.